Sruthi1623/SEM/CODE_OF_CONDUCT.md

 - Gracefully accept constructive feedback and provide feedback in a helpful, non-offensive manner.
 - Collaborate openly and honestly, sharing knowledge and resources.
 - Comply with all relevant laws and university regulations, including data privacy and confidentiality requirements.

-# anyone can hit maram at any time
+# anyone can hit Maram at any time

 ## **Unacceptable Behaviour**
 Unacceptable behaviours that will not be tolerated include: